Aliya Moldagulova: After her death

 The commander, Lieutenant Colonel Andrei Efimov, wrote a letter to the sniper school, from which Moldagulova graduated with honors.
 This document is kept in the heroine's museum in Aktobe.
 The text of the letter was published in the newspaper "Lenin Youth" on May 9, 1969, No. 91.

 "Liya Moldagulova, the daughter of the Kazakh people, came to our department after leaving school.
 From October to the end of December 1943, our unit was on the defensive.
 Liya worked tirelessly to destroy the Germans.
 She killed 32 Nazis in a short period.
 In January, our unit was We were tasked with breaking through the enemy's strong defenses.
 On January 11, 1944, Leah's infantry battalion broke through the enemy's defenses.
 Leah was on the front line with her sniper rifle.
 At the beginning of the attack, the enemy fired artillery, mortars, and machine guns and tried to stop our soldiers. the moment the heroine of the Kazakh people Leah shouted: "Forward!
 For the Motherland!
 "The battalion entered the enemy's trenches.
 Leah fired a rifle and threw grenades, killing 10 enemy soldiers and one officer.
 Unable to withstand the onslaught of the battalion, the enemy was defeated, and the survivors fled from the fortress.
 The enemy attacked three times to recapture the lost line.
 When they formed a line and attacked the crowd, Leah took a submachine gun and opened fire, killing 28 German soldiers and officers.
 But they managed to get to our trench.
 A hand-to-hand battle began.
 The heroine shot eight enemy soldiers.
 But Leah did not notice the German officer who got close to He wounded Leah.
 But she could not escape.
 Gathering her last strength, Leah pointed her machine gun at the officer, pulled the trigger.
 This was the last German killed by her," the letter says.

+Search for the remains in 2013

+In 2013, local historians in Pskov stated that the grave long believed to be the burial place of the young female sniper was empty, and that, according to their version, the remains of Aliya Moldagulova were actually interred in a mass grave in the Pskov forests.
+In March 2013, when Aliya Moldagulova’s grave was opened, it was confirmed that none of her remains were present.
+Search teams were organized to carry out excavations in the Novosokolniki District, three hundred meters from the village of Pichyovka, where she was presumably buried in January 1944.
+During this work, approximately 173 remains of Soviet soldiers were discovered and reburied, including the remains of three women.
+The remains of one of them were given to Aliya Moldagulova’s cousin for genetic testing, and, according to statements by Kazakh geneticists, the remains found in the Pskov region do not belong to Aliya Moldagulova.